WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

   because the edge pixels are rendered twice, they always don't match the ID in the shadow map and therefor all edge pixels get rendered as if they were in shadow.

-..
-Text-to-save

-  Each camera has a position, (*eye*), and three orthogonal coordinate axes, (*u*, *v*, and *n*).
-Using :code:`L` for the *light source camera* and :code:`V` for the *view camera*, we have eight distinct values: :code:`L.eye, L.u, L.v, L.n` and :code:`V.eye, V.u, V.v, V.n`

-  Please remember that the *center point* for a camera defines the line-of-site of the camera and, in general, the exact location is not critical for a typical camera definition.
-This is not the case for shadows.
-If the *center point* does not point the "light source camera" in a direction that includes the majority of the scene in its perspective frustum (or orthographic volume), then the shadow map will have no information about the shadows in parts of the scene.
-  You need to be careful when defining the *center point* so that shadow map contains all of the objects in the scene.
-You can make the projection of the "light source rendering" arbitrarily wide and height to include the entire scene, but you will lose shadow map accuracy in doing so.
-Careful placement of the *center point* for the cameras is critical to accurate shadow calculations.

-..
-Demo-that-did-not-work

-  ..
-WebglCode:: W2
-    :caption: Shadow experiments2
-    :htmlprogram: shadows_example2/shadows_example2.html
-    :editlist: shadows_example2_render_shadows.js